-We are not aware of any existing work that solves the problem we consider here: existing fully-automatic approaches to the tiered segmentation problem assume the number of layers is no greater than 2 and is known ahead of time.
+We are not aware of existing fully-automatic approaches to the tiered segmentation problem when the number of layers is unknown.
 We thus develop several baseline models to compare our results against.

-- Crandall et al. [9] proposed a technique based on graphical models to find layer boundaries.
-However, they assume exactly two layer boundaries because the running time is exponential in the number of layers.
-Here, we adapted it to our problem by using an oracle to determine the number of layers (by looking at ground truth), and then running this technique sequentially to find each layer one-by-one.
-We call this Sequential [9]. - Naive CNN is a traditional VGG16 [26] network which directly predicts a fixed number of internal layers by producing a label matrix in one-shot. - CNN2B is a simpler version of our model that uses only two branches, one to predict the top layer (i.e., the boundary between air and ice), and one to predict the average gap between each two layers.
+- Naive CNN is a traditional VGG16 [28] network which directly predicts a fixed number of internal layers by producing a label matrix in one-shot. - CNN2B is a simpler version of our model that uses only two branches, one to predict the top layer (i.e., the boundary between air and ice), and one to predict the average gap between each two layers.
 We use the first layer location and average gap to estimate succeeding internal layer positions. - CNN3B is a version of our model with all three branches, but without the RNN refinement.
 This baseline is the same as CNN2B but with a third branch that also estimates the number of layers automatically. - RNN256 is a baseline that uses a recurrent neural network (RNN) to model sequential dependencies across columns.
 This baseline takes data from a given column and previous column information and predicts the internal layers in the next column, assuming a fixed number of layers.
-Previous information for the first column data is initialized randomly.
+Previous information for the first column data is initialized randomly. - RNN30 models the dependencies in the vertical direction: given the estimated boundary for a given layer and previous layers, it predicts the boundary for the subsequent (next-oldest) annual layer.